How Much Deposit Do You Really Need for a First-Time Buyer Mortgage?

 How to Save for a Deposit Faster

-- Cut back on expenses – Reduce rent, subscriptions, and unnecessary spending.
+- Cut back on expenses such as reducing rent, subscriptions, and unnecessary spending.

 - Check first-time buyer schemes to see if you can buy with a lower deposit.